 - The first chart (Best sector times for each driver) shows the best sector times done by each driver, regardless of the lap those sector times were done.
 It could’ve been on a random lap and not necessarily on their best flying lap.

 - The second chart (Sector times from the best lap done by each driver) shows the sector times of each driver for their fastest lap of the session.

 Usually, you will see that the best sector times were done during their best lap of the session.
 Having said that, this won’t always be the case.
 For example, if a driver had 2 great sector times during a flying lap and then made a mistake on the final sector then chances are his best third sector time was done on an entirely different lap.

 FP2 best lap times

-Finally, I’m adding a simple chart that shows the best lap time done by each driver.
+As an extra addition to the blog, I’m adding a simple chart that shows the best lap time done by each driver.
 The sum of the “Sector times from the best lap done by each driver” chart should add up to the total time seen in this chart.